brainhack-ch/brainhack-autism-challenge/README.md

 * The Autism Brain Imaging Data Exchange (ABIDE)
 * Attention Deficit Hyperactivity Disorder (ADHD-200)

 And indicated neurodevelopmental disorders in feature `fx` as 0 for control and 1 for diagnosed subjects.
+In `dataset` you will find the source of the data ABIDE/ADHD-200.

 ## Getting started